Administrative Procedure 220

 - Once the proposal is complete, the Superintendent shall arrange for the originators to make a presentation of the proposal to the Board.

 - The Board may accept or reject the proposal or may direct administration to bring a recommendation to the Board for further discussion and a decision to accept or reject the proposal.

 - An alternative program shall be reviewed on an ongoing basis by the Superintendent to assess its viability.
-Additionally, section 20(c) of the School Act states: “Principals must evaluate or provide for the evaluation of programs (programming) in the school.”
+Additionally, section 197(c) of the Education Act states: “Principals must evaluate or provide for the evaluation of programs in the school.”

-- compliance with the School Act, Alberta Education's policies, regulations, standards, mission, and mandate for education;
+- compliance with the Education Act, Alberta Education's policies, regulations, standards, mission and mandate for education;

 - compliance with all EIPS board policies and administrative procedures;

 - consistency with sound educational theory and practice;

 - impact on financial and human resources, facilities, and current course and program delivery offerings;

 - availability of staff and resources; and

 - degree of demand.